Supporters Like You

 Former-Patient-Turned-Employee Shares What It Means to Survive, Thrive and Live a Full Life

 Cole Hardman included Seattle Children’s in his estate plan to ensure patients and families have access to the quality care they deserve.
 Hardman – a former patient – credits the teams at Seattle Children’s for saving his life and inspiring him to become a professional fundraiser.
-He is now a major gifts officer for Seattle Children’s Hospital and Research Foundation.
+He is now the Director of Development, Major Gifts for Seattle Children’s Hospital and Research Foundation.

 Read more of his story